Do You Really Need a CMMS? When Spreadsheets Aren’t Enough

 Looking to the Future: A CMMS Keeps You Ahead of the Game

 To CMMS expert Ortiz, the improvements provided by a CMMS’s dynamic tools are too vital to pass up for managers looking to stay ahead of the game.
 “A CMMS provides visibility throughout the company — a place to keep all history of work requests, work orders, equipment, parts — and the ability to assign roles to certain people.
-So, it’s not a bunch of people just updating a spreadsheet,” she explained.
+So, it’s not a bunch of people just updating a spreadsheet,” she explains.

 “With the documented history of work done on assets, it is so much easier to keep track of trends and data, which shows you how often a machine will break down,” Ortiz remarks on this vital benefit of a CMMS.
 “It is not always predicted, but if it isn’t, you will at least have a bill of materials in the system, which will allow you to have parts on hand at all times.
 The CMMS can also identify which pieces of machinery you need to watch closely when doing a daily walkthrough or preventive maintenance.
 A lot of times this is not documented correctly on a spreadsheet.”